xorond/surelock/docs/GUI.md

 </p>

 If you open Surelock for the first time you need to create a new database for your passwords.
-Choose a filename and a strong password and click Create.
+Choose a filename and a strong password and click `Create`.
 Click `Reset` if you want to clear the entries.
 After creating a database it is automatically opened in the main window (see Main Window).

 If you want to open an existing database choose the file with `Browse`, enter the password and click `Open` to proceed to the main window.